CirroBuild/FrostiDocs/docs/guides/importing-data.md

 ## Track import progress

-`COPY` returns an id for querying the log table (`sys.text_import_log`), to monitor progress of ongoing import:
+`COPY` returns an id for querying the log table (`sys.text_import_log`), to monitor the progress of ongoing import:

 ```questdb-sql
 SELECT * FROM sys.text_import_log WHERE id = '55020329020b446a';